import random

 5X_train = ct.fit_transform(X_train_raw)

-Stores separately the number of unique categorical in the nominal variables, as would require these values later for entity embedding
+- Stores separately the number of unique categories in the nominal variables, as we will need these values later for entity embedding

 Split the brand and region data apart from the rest: